lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The sizes listed below are approximate: these values are measured from the test vectors, however, several factors could cause fluctuations in the size of the traditional component.
 For example, this could be due to:

 * Compressed vs uncompressed EC point.
-* The RSA public key `(n, e)` allows `e` to vary is size between 3 and `n - 1` [RFC8017].
+* The RSA public key `(n, e)` allows `e` to vary in size between 3 and `n - 1` [RFC8017].
-* When the underlying RSA or EC value is itself DER-encoded, integer values could occaisionally be shorter than expected due to leading zeros being dropped from the encoding.
+* When the underlying RSA or EC value is itself DER-encoded, integer values could occasionally be shorter than expected due to leading zeros being dropped from the encoding.

 By contrast, ML-DSA values are always fixed size, so composite values can always be correctly de-serialized based on the size of the ML-DSA component.
 It is expected for the size values of RSA and ECDSA variants to fluctuate by a few bytes even between subsequent runs of the same composite implementation.